mirage/mirage-decks/slides/ml14/content.md

 * Unix binary with data passed through to filesystem.
 * Unix binary with OCaml userlevel TCP/IP stack.

-> How do we express all these combinations succinctly without creeping
+> How do we express all these combinations succinctly without OS dependencies creeping
 > throughout our codebase?